 How can I get involved?

 We need your help to create our digital map of Oxford’s solidarity economy – all of the grassroots organisations, informal meetings, neighbourhood projects, local community groups, co-ops, associations and networks in our city that are working towards the same values.

-If you are part of an initiative and would like to be on the map, please click the button below to answer a few questions about your project.
-But, before you do so, please note:
+If you are part of an initiative and would like to be on the map, please click the button below.

 Invite a project to be on the map

 We need your help to spread the word as far as we can about this!
 If you think there’s an initiative that should be on the map, you can copy and paste the text and link below to invite them to fill in our short survey.

 Cut and paste this text into an email and send it to your contacts!